OriginTrailClub/deepdive/partners/bsi.md

 OriginTrail Liftoff Event
 {% endembed %}

-You can watch the Liftoff segment with Dan Putrell, Director of Innovations at BSI directly [here](https://youtu.be/Ss9pZkVsFpo).
+You can watch the Liftoff segment with Dan Purtell, Director of Innovations at BSI directly [here](https://youtu.be/Ss9pZkVsFpo).
 The solution being presented is for BSI’s [SCAN members](https://www.scanassociation.com/membership/our-members/) in the US, who represent 40% of ALL US imports each year.
 These companies must ensure that the products they import are from compliant factories outside of the US.
-Dan Putrell explains the entire process and its importance in the link attached above.
+Dan Purtell explains the entire process and its importance in the link attached above.

 <figure><img src="https://origintrailexplained.info/wp-content/uploads/2020/06/scan-1-768x345.jpg" alt=""><figcaption><p>SCAN members in the USA</p></figcaption></figure>